THERE ARE MANY THINGS IN LIFE

 § GARDASIL®9 is not indicated to reduce transmission.

-¶ GARDASIL®9 is not indicated for the treatment of genital warts and HPV-related cancers.
+¶ GARDASIL®9 is not indicated for the treatment of genital warts or HPV-related cancers.

 IMPORTANT SAFETY INFORMATION